-The best non-toxic approach is to scrap 2" off the surface to remove all the stolons and rhizomes.
+The best non-toxic approach is to scrape 2" off the surface to remove all the stolons and rhizomes.
 Do not till before doing the removal.
-Solarization with black or clear plastic is also an option.
+Solarization with clear plastic is best.

 By David A. Bainbridge